SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security.md

 Implementing a Zero Trust architecture requires applying the principle of least privilege across your infrastructure.
 This is especially true for your databases.
 By default, DataMiner installs Cassandra with authorizer **AllowAllAuthorizer**, effectively granting all permissions to all roles.
 However, Cassandra also supports the **CassandraAuthorizer**, which allows more granular permission management.

-To enable the *CassandraAuthorizer*:
+To enable the *CassandraAuthorizer* in Cassandra:

-1. Set the authorizer in your *cassandra.yaml* file:
+1. Set the *authorizer* to *CassandraAuthorizer* in your *cassandra.yaml* file (typically located in the Cassandra installation folder):

    `authorizer: CassandraAuthorizer`

-1. Grant the *dataminer* role permission on the DataMiner keyspaces.
+1. Grant your DataMiner database user full permissions on the DataMiner keyspaces.
+You can do so by executing the following queries (using DevCenter, the DataMiner Cube Query Executor, or your preferred query tool):

-   `GRANT CREATE ON ALL KEYSPACES TO dataminer;`
+   `GRANT CREATE ON ALL KEYSPACES TO <YOUR DATABASE USER/ROLE>;`

-   `GRANT ALL ON KEYSPACE "SLDMADB" TO dataminer;`
+   `GRANT ALL ON KEYSPACE "SLDMADB" TO <YOUR DATABASE USER/ROLE>;`

-   `GRANT ALL ON KEYSPACE "sldmadb_ticketing" TO dataminer;`
+   `GRANT ALL ON KEYSPACE "sldmadb_ticketing" TO <YOUR DATABASE USER/ROLE>;`

 > [!NOTE]
 > For Cassandra clusters, DataMiner requires **full permissions** on all keyspaces.